muratk5n/thirdwave/en/README.md

 ---

-UKR declares neutrality, never utters the word NATO again, there could be a deal

----

 Can latest UKR gain be used as basis for piece summit?
 Defenders can boast they are now negotiating from a "position of strength", RU has Donetsk, Crimea and a land bridge from Russia to both..
 Time to call